 During your pregnancy, almost everyone around you will have advice about what foods you should avoid and what you should eat more of.
 What about sweeteners, herbal teas, caffeine and alcohol?
 Check with your doctor about specifics, such as these:

 - Artificial sweeteners – A moderate amount is OK for most sweeteners, with the exception of saccharin, which is off limits.
-Of all the options, it is best to hit your sweet spot with stevia, a naturally grown plant-based sweetener.

 - Herbal teas – Some, but not all, are considered safe if you enjoy no more than two to three cups a day.
 Blackberry, citrus peel, ginger, lemon balm, orange peel and rosehip teas are among those considered safe if processed under safe standards.

 - Caffeine – Limit daily caffeine to no more than about 200 mg.
 In addition to coffee, many teas, colas and chocolate also contain caffeine, but in lesser amounts.
 Decaf coffee and teas, seltzers and citrus-spiked water should top your drink list.

 - Alcohol – Alcohol passes to your baby’s bloodstream and should be completely avoided.
 There’s no “safe” recommended amount so, for now, just say “no.”

 Alcohol passes into your baby’s bloodstream, so avoid it completely while pregnant.

 Foods on the watch-out list